ylzhang29/T2D-EHR-Risk-Model/instructions/SITE_PREPARED_FINAL_INPUT_GUIDE.md

-attestation confirming that the locked cohort and index rules were followed, predictors used no post-index information, baseline T2D was excluded, outcome and censoring were constructed as specified, natural outcome frequency was retained, and all approved deviations were documented.
+attestation confirming that the locked cohort and index rules were followed, predictors used no post-index information, baseline T2D was excluded, outcome and censoring were constructed as specified, natural outcome frequency was retained, and all material deviations were documented.